liekekuiper/AgingMicrobiome/README.md

 res <- compute_risk_score(ps, input_type = "phyloseq", betas = my_betas)
 ```

-See the package README for full documentation including supported input formats,
+See the package README in the subfolder for full documentation.
-metadata alignment, and output structure.

 ---

 ## Citation

-If you use this code, please cite:
+If you use this code, please cite this repository.

-> Kuiper et al. (2026). *Robust stool microbiome signatures of human aging across cohorts
-> and sequencing platforms.* [Journal — to be added upon acceptance]

 ---

 ## Contact

 For questions about this repository or the study:
 **Lieke Kuiper** — l.m.kuiper[at]erasmusmc.nl
-Department of Epidemiology, Erasmus MC, Rotterdam, the Netherlands
+Department of Internal Medicine, Erasmus MC, Rotterdam, the Netherlands